glycerine/gosimnet/README.md

 Other limitations

-Host addresses at the moment are kept as simple as possible -- just a name string.
+Network connection endpoints ("addresses") at the moment are kept as simple as possible -- just a string.

-You can interpret this as the host name, or make it opaque if you wish by letting it be the a string like "127.0.0.1:8080"; or even let it be a whole URL.
-The system does not care what the name string is, only that each node has a unique name.
+You can interpret this string as the host name, or make it opaque if you wish by letting it be the a string like "127.0.0.1:8080"; or even let it be a whole URL.
+The system does not care what the endpoint string is, only that each node has a unique one.

 Thus there is no need to emuate DNS to get human readable addressing, and no network specific address convention to emulate.
 The convention of a server binding ":0" to get a free port is not implemented (at the moment), as ports are not really needed as a separate concept.
 This would be trivial to add, but just adds extra steps to server setup.
-It's a vestige of the 16-bit computers that the Internet Protocol was designed on.
+All this machinery is a vestige of the 16-bit computers that the Internet Protocol was designed on, and can be omitted.

 Servers and clients can be easily "multi-homed", as their origin address is any